 Taking a random recursive tree of size $n$, we are interested in the asymptotic behavior of the size of the compacted tree issued from the compaction of the recursive one.
-In order to obtain bounds for this compacted size we proceed as follows: First, in Lemma~\ref{lem:epsilon}, we compute a upper bound for $\tilde{\rho}$.
+In order to obtain bounds for this compacted size we proceed as follows: First, in Lemma~\ref{lem:epsilon}, we compute a upper bound for $\tilde{\rho}_t$.

-Then, in Lemma~\ref{lem:asympst}, we provide asymptotics for the $n$-th coefficient of the generating function $S_t(z)$ when $n$ tends to infinity, thereby showing that the error term is uniform in the size $k$ of the ``forbidden'' tree $t$.
+Then, in Proposition~\ref{lem:asympst}, we provide uniform asymptotics for the $n$-th coefficient of the generating function $S_t(z)$ when $n$ tends to infinity, thereby showing that the error term is sufficiently small for what is needed later on.

 The average size of a compacted tree corresponding to a random recursive tree is expressed as a sum over the forbidden trees.
-Thereby, the two cases, where the size $k$ of the forbidden tree $t$ is smaller or larger than $\log n$ are treated in a different way: Upper bounds for the size of the compacted tree are derived in Proposition~\ref{lem:estimate_sum1} (small trees) and Proposition~\ref{thm:thirdsum_theta} (large trees).
+Thereby, the two cases where the size $k$ of the forbidden tree $t$ is smaller or larger than $\log n$ are treated in a different way: Upper bounds for the size of the compacted tree are derived in Proposition~\ref{lem:estimate_sum1} (small trees) and Proposition~\ref{lem:estimate_sum3} (large trees).
 Finally, Proposition~\ref{thm:recursive_omega}, gives a (crude) lower bound for the size of the compacted tree.

-\begin{lem} Let $S_t(z)$ be the generating function of the perturbed combinatorial class (\emph{cf.} equation~\eqref{defors} of recursive trees that do not contain a subtree of shape $t$ and $\tilde{\rho}$ be the dominant singularity of $S_t(z)$ (\emph{cf.} Equation~\eqref{equ:conditionrhotilde}).
+\begin{lem} Let $S_t(z)$ be the generating function of the perturbed combinatorial class (\emph{cf.} Equation~\eqref{defors}) of recursive trees that do not contain a subtree of shape $t$ and $\tilde{\rho}_t$ be the dominant singularity of $S_t(z)$ (\emph{cf.} Equation~\eqref{equ:conditionrhotilde}).
 Furthermore, let $k=|t|$ and $w(t)=\ell(t) /k!$ where $\ell(t)$ denotes the number of possible increasing labelings of the P\'olya tree $t$.
 Then

 \end{lem}